datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 To see examples of beautiful data visualizations, check out Nathan Yau's [Flowing Data](http://flowingdata.com/) blog, the  [Chartable](https://blog.datawrapper.de/) blog, or many analytical pieces published by [FiveThirtyEight](http://fivethirtyeight.com/).

 To read more about red-green color blindness, read more information [here](http://www.colourblindawareness.org/colour-blindness/).

+To read more about Data Visualization and the goals of Data Visualization read Elijah Meek's [Data Visulatization Fast and Slow](https://medium.com/@Elijah_Meeks/data-visualization-fast-and-slow-d2653d4850b0) - links to the rest of the posts in this series are included there.

 ### Slides and Video